-Welcome to Woodbury University, where engagement, innovation and transformation empower people to accomplish extraordinary things!
+Welcome to Woodbury University, where engagement, innovation, and transformation empower people to accomplish extraordinary things!

-Established in 1884 as a small private, non-profit institution, Woodbury University today is located at the heart of the Southern California creative economy, where it is a major draw for students, locally and globally, who wish to gain access to a rich ecosystem of expertise and resources.
-Within a few miles of its two campuses, there are some of the most innovative companies in the world, including The Walt Disney Company and Warner Bros.
+Established in 1884 as a small, private, non-profit institution, Woodbury University today is ranked 14th by Money Magazine as "Colleges that Add the Most Value."
+Located at the heart of the Southern California creative economy, its two extraordinary geographic locations benefit the institution's architecture, design, business, and liberal arts programs.
+Within a few miles of its two campuses are some of the most innovative companies in the world, including The Walt Disney Company and Warner Bros.
 These creative enterprises are at the core of our academic programs.
+Specifically, three of Woodbury University's great differentiators are that every major requires an internship before graduation; that our award-winning faculty mentor and focus on faculty-student interaction; and that more than 90% of Woodbury graduates secure jobs in their chosen field.

-With more than twenty undergraduate and graduate majors in the Schools of Architecture, Business, Media, Culture & Design, and the College of Liberal Arts, each program is built on a strong, practice-based professional and liberal arts foundation and on an extensive resume of accolades.
-For example, I am proud to share that five of our programs have achieved accreditation from national rating organi-zations, and that the Woodbury name increasingly is recognized by the likes of The Economist, U.S. News & World Report, Colleges of Distinction, Graphic Design USA, DesignIntelligence, and Animation Career Review as a leading university that offers top-notch academic programs and prepares students for excellence in their chosen field and in life.
+With more than twenty undergraduate and graduate majors in the Schools of Architecture, Business, Media, Culture & Design, and the College of Liberal Arts, each program is built on a strong, practice-based professional and liberal arts foundation, and on an extensive resume of accolades.
+For example, I am proud to share that five of our programs have achieved accreditation from national rating organizations, and that five of our majors are also ranked in the top 25 in the nation.
+In addition, the Woodbury name increasingly is recognized as a leading university by the likes of The Economist, U.S. News & World Report, Colleges of Distinction, Graphic Design USA, DesignIntelligence, and Animation Career Review as offering top-notch academic programs and preparing students for excellence in their chosen fields and in life.

-Our students come from more than forty countries and reflect the cultural diversity of Southern California and beyond.
+Our students hail from more than forty countries and reflect the cultural diversity of Southern California and beyond.
 More than half are the first in their families to earn a college degree.
-Many choose to take advantage of travel to far-off lands as part of their Woodbury experience.
-Our alumni can be found in all fifty states and forty-nine countries, and our faculty is comprised of the best minds in the academic world, as well as top professionals in their respective fields.
-Over the years, Woodbury Uni-versity graduates have founded and built businesses, headed national publications, become noted fashion designers for movies and television, won design competitions, held public office, led non-profit organizations, and more.
+Many choose to take advantage of opportunities for travel to far-off lands as part of their Woodbury experience.
+Our alumni can be found in all fifty states and in forty-nine countries, and our faculty is comprised of the best minds in the academic world, as well as top professionals in their respective fields.
+Over the years, Woodbury University graduates have founded and built businesses, headed national publications, become noted fashion designers for movies and television, won design competitions, held public office, led non-profit organizations, and more.
 Almost all of our students report that their Woodbury education taught them to look beyond their individual career interests, and to collaborate with others to find innovative solutions to a wide range of community challenges.

-As we celebrate more than 130 years of academic excellence, I invite you to visit our new website and our campuses in Burbank and San Diego (Architecture only) and learn more about what Woodbury University has to offer.
-It very well might change your life - and the world!
+As we celebrate more than 130 years of academic excellence, I invite you to visit our website and our campuses in Burbank and San Diego (Architecture only) and learn more about what Woodbury University has to offer.
+It very well might change your life-and the world!